joeferner/rpncalc/README.md

 ## BASICS
-To enter a negative number, you can either enter the positive number and negate it or enter a space followed by the negative number.
+To enter a negative number, you can either enter the positive number and negate it (neg or _) or enter a space followed by the negative number.

+To enter scientific notation number, enter the number followed by "e" then the power (e.g. 1.23e4).

 ## ARITHMETIC FUNCTIONS